 I knew I would like to replace my lost Betsy duo, but so did every other baby boomer of my generation and the prices were (and are!) very high.
 Then I was in a local consignment shop and I saw a tiny doll dress in a ziplock sandwich bag for $2.
 Old rusty synapses creaked and groaned as I made the connection.
 "That's a Betsy McCall dress!"
 I exulted.
 I bought it and practically everything else even remotely her size that was in the bin.
 I recognized the one dress (and learned later from eBay that it was "Bon Voyage") but I wasn't sure about many of the others.

 Well, I had already gotten hooked on eBay and was busy collecting 50's ballerinas and other strange items.
 I started searching on "Betsy McCall" and discovered the wealth of stuff being auctioned for her.
-I can't afford most of it, and I'm still trying to fill out missing pieces from my consignment shop blitz, so I used eBay as a way to educate myself.
+I couldn't afford most of it, so I used eBay as a way to educate myself.
 That led to the idea of this web site and from there to a ton more information and contacts with other Betsy sites and collectors.
 Whoopee!

 And yes, I do also collect the Tonner Betsy items

 when I can...
 I have several examples of the 1997 Betsy and 1998 Linda and Barbara and some of the 8 inch Betsys.